 I haven't seen the film in over thirty years but I certainly still remember some of the scenes.
 (Ugh, do I.) I had never read the book, however.

-It's is about Roy Dillon, a 25-year-old short con grifter (as opposed to the grifter of the more complex long con, like running for president of the United States) who has been on his own since at ae seventeen he left the single mother who negligently raised him.
-His "backwoods white trash" mother, Lilly, at age thirteen married a thirty-year-old railroad worker and gave birth just shy of fourteen to Roy.
+At age thirteen Lilly Dillon married a thirty-year-old railroad worker, giving birth just shy of fourteen to Roy.
 Her husband died soon after and she eventually ended up in Baltimore as a B-girl and later went in for the bookie rackets.
-That brought her out for a time to LA, coincidently when Roy is gravely ill with internal bleeding after a grift that went wrong resulted in his getting a baseball bat applied to his stomach.
+This has brought her out for a time to LA, coincidently when Roy is gravely ill with internal bleeding after a grift that went wrong resulted in his getting a baseball bat tap to his stomach.

-Though Lilly who had been a wayward adolescent mother and not much better as an adult, hasn't seen Roy in eight years, she takes him into her new place to recuperate.
+Though Lilly, who had been a wayward adolescent mother and not much better as an adult, hasn't seen Roy in eight years, she takes him into her new place to recuperate.
 Roy also has a girlfriend, Moira Langtry, an attractive divorcee of, I think it was, thirty-one.
 Moira and Lilly can't stand each other (they see too much of themselves in each other) and Moira tries to set her son up with the nice young European immigrant day nurse, Carol Roberg, whom she has hired to help care for Roy.

 Although Carol is a lesser character, there are some truly awful revelations concerning her that will stay with you, as will the book's ending.
-For a lot of people in the world life is brutal, nasty and short and Thompson certainly catches that quality of what the poet Blake called endless night, and what he calls life on uneasy street.
-This is true noir in the black-and-white tradition, but as timely and terrible as life today:
+For a lot of people in the world life indeed is brutal, nasty and short.
+Thompson certainly catches that quality of what the poet Blake called endless night, what none other than Agatha Christie wrote about in her bleak mystery of that title concerning the activities of what you could well term a grifter, which she published four years after The Grifters.

 For a fearful shadow lies constantly over the residents of Uneasy Street.
 It casts itself through the ostensibly friendly handshake, or the gorgeously wrapped package.
 It beams out from the baby's carriage, the barber's chair, the beauty parlor.
 Every neighbor is suspect, every outsider, everyone period; even one's husband or wife or sweetheart.
 There is no ease on Uneasy Street.
 The longer one's tenancy, the more untenable it becomes.